Yoshihiro Takayama: All Japan Pro Wrestling (1997–2000)

 After UWFI's subsequent collapse, he joined Kingdom, but after it also collapsed, he joined All Japan Pro Wrestling (AJPW) as a free agent along with former UWFi comrade Masahito Kakihara.
 In the beginning, Takayama was put in a feud with Toshiaki Kawada (against whom he had lost once in an interpromotional match before the UWFI's collapse), but as he lost matches often, he was back in the undercard.
 He and Kakihara joined former UWFI foreigner Gary Albright in a new version of the "Triangle of Power" stable Albright had formed with Steve Williams before he briefly went back to the United States.
+Kakihara left the group to partner with Mitsuharu Misawa and Yoshinari Ogawa to form the "Untouchables" stable, but the new T.O.P were soon joined by Takao Omori.